Lucy-Family-Institute/sbeconomydb/Automated Workflow Documentation.md

 - Create a virtual environment using requirements.txt to run the Python scripts
 - Open "weekly_updates_control_file.py"
     - Change rscript_location to the location of the R script executable on your system
+    - Change git_bash_location to the git bash executable on your system
-- Open "git_commit.sh" and change the full directory of the sbeconomydb project
+    - Change main_repo_location and shiny_app_location to the local repo for sbeconomydb and shiny-apps

 Weekly Schedulable Tasks
 - Run "weekly_updates_control_file.py" This performs the following tasks:
     1. Imports the following function
          - Python function get_weekly_msa_data() from "selenium_career_connect_monthly.py" for scraping weekly data from indianacareerconnect.com
+    2. Pulls sbeconomydb from GitHub

-    2. Scrapes the 26 data files from indiannacareerconnect.com (refer to full documentation)
+    3. Scrapes the 26 data files from indiannacareerconnect.com (refer to full documentation)
-    3. Runs "automated_copy_paste_monthly.R" - takes the 26 data files and moves them from downloads to the relevant folders in raw data.
+    4. Runs "automated_copy_paste_monthly.R" - takes the 26 data files and moves them from downloads to the relevant folders in raw data.
-    4. Runs "data_manipulation_weekly_v24.R" - processes the raw data
+    5. Runs "data_manipulation_weekly_v24.R" - processes the raw data
-    5. Runs "git_commit.sh" to automatically push to GitHub
+    5. Pushes sbeconomydb to GitHub
+    6. Pulls shiny-apps from GitHub
+    7. Copies sbeconomydb/app/data to shiny-apps/sbeconomydb/data
+    8. Pushes shiny-apps to GitHub

 - Optionally, run "sbeconomytracker.R" to check the app locally

 ## Monthly Updates
 Initial Set-up